Sharjah welcomes over 400,000 European visitors in 2023

 The emirate’s delegation has also held a series of meetings and engagements with investors and business leaders interested in the tourism and trade sectors, and prospective global partners in tourism, travel, and hospitality management.
 Additionally, interviews with the European media took place, focusing on Sharjah's active participation and highlighting the latest innovations and experiences within the emirate's tourism sector.

-Commenting on the participation, HE Khalid Jasim Al Midfa, Chairman of SCTDA, said: "The upswing in European market guests stands as a clear testament to the tangible success achieved through our strategic development initiatives, translating into a substantial and positive contribution to the emirate's thriving economy.”
+Commenting on the participation, Khalid Jasim Al Midfa, Chairman of SCTDA, said, "The upswing in European market guests stands as a clear testament to the tangible success achieved through our strategic development initiatives, translating into a substantial and positive contribution to the emirate's thriving economy.”

 At the pavilion, Sharjah's entities are showcasing the emirate's celebrated tourist attractions and their offerings in sustainable, environmental, adventure, and cultural tourism through advanced technologies.
 These include an exceptional 360° augmented reality experience, virtual reality and simulation experiences, and the immersive and life-like metaverse known as ‘SharjahVerse’.
 Sharjah's commitment to conserving cultural, environmental, and archaeological treasures, as well as a wide spectrum of experiences for tourists of all interests and ages, is on display for visitors.